Pseudo-Anosov Flows: A Plane Approach: Trivial and skew planes

 The fact that the translation $(x,y)\mapsto (x+1,y+1)$ is almost central in the group of automorphisms of the skew plane is a useful structural feature.
 For this reason it has a special name: \begin{definition} The map $\eta\colon (x,y)\mapsto (x+1,y+1)$ on the skew plane is called the \emph{one-step up map}.
 Notice that $\eta$ has a square root, $\eta_{1/2}$, defined by $(x,y)\mapsto (y,x+1)$; it is sometimes called the \emph{half-step up map}. \footnote{Confusingly, the half-step up map has also been called a one-step up map in some instances in the literature.} \end{definition}

 We can now give a characterization of Anosov-like actions on skew planes, in parallel with Proposition \ref{prop:trivial_affine}.
 For this, we leave the proof as an exercise.

-\begin{exercise}[Characterization of Anosov-like actions on skew planes] Show that $G$ has an Anosov-like action on a skew plane if and only if the induced action of $G$ on $\bR$ (via the canonical identification with either leaf space) has the following three properties: \begin{itemize} \item Each element commutes (if it preserves orientation) or anti-commutes (otherwise) with the map $x \mapsto x+1$, \item Each orientation-preserving element either acts freely, or has exactly two fixed points in $[0,1)$, one attracting and one repelling, and \item The action is minimal. \end{itemize} \end{exercise}
+\begin{exercise}[Characterization of Anosov-like actions on skew planes] Show that $G$ has an Anosov-like action on a skew plane if and only if the induced action of $G$ on $\bR$ (via the canonical identification with either leaf space) has the following three properties: \begin{itemize} \item Each element commutes (if it preserves orientation) or anti-commutes (otherwise) with the map $x \mapsto x+1$, \item Each orientation-preserving element either acts freely, or has exactly two fixed points in $[0,1)$, one attracting and one repelling \item At least one element is not a translation, and \item The action is minimal. \end{itemize} \end{exercise}

 \begin{rem} There are many examples of Anosov-like actions on skew planes, both induced from Anosov flows and not.
 For instance, if $H$ is any subgroup of $\PSL(2, \R)$ without parabolic elements, then any lift of $H$ to the universal covering group $\wt{\PSL}(2, \R) \subset \Homeo_+(\R)$ that acts minimally will induce an Anosov-like action.
 When $H$ is discrete and cocompact, then this construction corresponds to the induced action of a geodesic flow (see Section \ref{ex_geodesic_flow_orbit_space}).